jmaslak/cart-vocab/Network-Engineering.md

  * Route/router/routing: Means of or devices that move packets around the network
  * Megabits/Gigabits/Terabits: Network engineers almost always talk about bits, not bytes, unlike most IT professionals.
- * Megs/Gigs: Short for megabits/gigabits
+ * Megs/Gigs: Short for megabits/gigabits (usually in networking, it's
+   bits, not bytes)
  * WAN (rhymes with Dan): Wide Area Network

 ### Network Processes / Operations